George F. Shiels: Philippine Insurrection

-Interwar Years
+Interwar years

 Now known as "The Fighting Doctor," Dr. Shiels returned to civilian life as a surgeon and was appointed Professor of Surgery of Gunshot Wounds and Military Medicine at Fordham University in New York City.
 He was considered an expert at legal medicine, and was an expert witness at the murder trial of Harry W. Thaw (who had murdered architect Stanford White in Manhattan's Madison Square Garden), supporting the first use of the temporary insanity defense.
 He also testified as an expert witness in the Fatty Arbuckle murder trial, in that case offering his opinion on the medical condition afflicting the victim prior to her murder.
 Dr. Shiels was a prolific contributor to medical journals, writing on wide ranging subjects including the nature of Colic, the proper teaching of anatomy, the role of the physician as an expert witness, and closure of surgical wounds.

 World War I

 At the outset of WWI, Dr. Shiels volunteered again for service, and was re-commissioned as a Major.
-He received a special order to serve in Major General Pershing’s forces in France, where he was assigned to the 369th Infantry Regiment, known as the Harlem Hellfighters.
-His actions on the 27th through the 30th of September, 1918, earned him the French Croix de Guerre and the Silver Star.
+He received a special order to serve in Major General Pershing's forces in France, where he was assigned to the 369th Infantry Regiment, known as the Harlem Hellfighters.
+His actions on September 27–30, 1918, earned him the French Croix de Guerre and the Silver Star.

 Post military service

-George was discharged in October 1919 and went on to become the professor of clinical surgery at the University of California San Francisco and at Fordham University of New York.
+George was discharged in October 1919 and went on to become the professor of clinical surgery at the University of California, San Francisco and at Fordham University of New York.
 He married twice, first to Emily, and last to Grace (who had been married twice before with one child), and had no children with either wife.